nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `sort reminder by/SORT_CRITERIA`

 * `SORT_CRITERIA` must either be `priority` or `deadline`.
 * Specifying `priority` will sort reminders by their priority, with `HIGH` on top of the list, followed by `MEDIUM` and `LOW`.
+Reminders with the same priority will then be sorted by date, from earliest to latest chronologically.
-* Specifying `deadline` will sort reminders by their deadline, with the earliest deadline on top of the list.
+* Specifying `deadline` will sort reminders by their deadline, with the earliest date on top of the list.
+Reminders with the same deadline will then be sorted by descending priority level, with the same order as stated above.
+* Reminders with the same priority and deadline will then be sorted lexicographically.

 Examples:
 * `sort reminder by/priority`